 Step 2: Locate a program accredited by CODA and register for classes

-Step 3: Graduate from the program and complete the required internship hours
+Step 3: Graduate from the Rhode Island program and any required internship hours

 Completing the accredited program you decided on in the preceding step is your next order of business.
 The academic section can often be finished in twelve months or less, but completing the necessary internship hours (sometimes referred to as an “externship”) at a dental office can occasionally take more time.

 The classroom section of your training will probably include all of the principles and procedural-type stuff that will be found in the certification assessment.
 In regards to the internship section of the program, this is where students get hands-on training in a live dental office environment.

 Step 4: Successfully pass either the NELDA or CDA exam